Semiparametric Triple Difference Estimators: Identification

-\end{enumerate} where $\mu_{g,d,\Delta}(X)=\ex{}[Y_1-Y_0\mid X, G=g, D=d]$. \end{restatable} Part $(i)$ of \Cref{prp:orpanel} provides the identification result for the conditional ATT only when $p(G,D\mid X)$ is positive. \Cref{as:pos3} ensures that this condition always holds for values of $X$ observed among treated units, resulting in the identification of ATT as given by part $(ii)$ of \Cref{prp:orpanel}.
+\end{restatable} The first statement in \Cref{prp:orpanel} provides the identification result for the conditional ATT only for $x$ where $p(G,D\mid X=x)$ is positive. \Cref{as:pos3} ensures that this condition always holds for all $x$ observed in the subpopulation of treated units, $(G=1,D=1)$, resulting in the identification of ATT as given by the second statement in \Cref{prp:orpanel}.
+Note that $\psi_\mathrm{pd}$ is a functional of the observational law.
+In Section \ref{sec:est}, we will consider $\psi_\mathrm{pd}$ as our parameter of interest.

 We next present an identification result for ATT in the triple difference framework based on inverse propensity weighting.
-As in the case of OR identification, we first identify the conditional ATT in the target domain, and use it to identify the ATT. \begin{restatable}{theorem}{prpipwp} Suppose Assumptions \ref{as:consistency}, \ref{as:noanticip} and \ref{as:id3} hold.
-Then \begin{enumerate}[label=(\roman*)] \item for those values of $X$ s.t. $p(X)p(G,D\mid X)>0$, the conditional ATT is identified as
+As in the case of OR-based identification, we first identify the conditional ATT in the target domain, and subsequently use it to identify the ATT. \begin{restatable}{theorem}{prpipwp} Under Assumptions \ref{as:consistency}, \ref{as:noanticip}, and \ref{as:id3}, for all $x$ such that $p(X=x)p(G,D\mid X=x)>0$, the conditional ATT is identified as